 Our automated “shuck and buck” is definitely one of the most exciting harvest related developments.
 It basically eliminates the need to manually remove the flower from the plant.
 Typically, a plant would be dried first, then manually shucked and bucked with a gloved hand.
 With our new equipment, we can shuck and buck about 40 acres in 30-40 hours with a single person running a single machine.
 The nice thing about it is that the flower is automatically deposited to a tote for further processing and storage.
 Several machines working in tandem would need to be used to do larger acreage.
 For example, 100 acres could be shucked and bucked in about 20 hours with 5 people and several machines.
 This machine can cut thousands of hours of tedious labor.
 We are excited to use the equipment now for the second year.

 Andy: That’s a great question, it’s funny!
 Funny you should ask that because I’m constantly joking with our cultivators because they’re very passionate about what they do for their jobs.
-And their experiences reflect that and I always give them a hard time and tease them about hugging all the plants and loving all the plants but it’s actually kind of neat to see that they are people that work for your company and care so much about their own work output.
-Doing the task that they’re hired to do, and that they really enjoy what they’re doing.
-I can’t help but think that it has an effect on the plants.
+And their experiences reflect this and I always give them a hard time and tease them about hugging all the plants and loving all the plants but it’s actually kind of neat to see they are people working for your company and caring so much about their own work output.
+Doing the task they’re hired to do, and they really enjoy what they’re doing.
+I can’t help but think this has an effect on the plants.
 I know it has an effect on how we operate our farm.
-It’s refreshing to see that they’re passionate about their livelihood, their jobs and what they’re doing.
+It’s refreshing to see they’re passionate about their livelihood, their jobs and what they’re doing.
 It’s neat to see.